underthecode/github-fetcher/README.md

 ## requirements

-#### a single-page app that fetches GitHub users and adds repos to database, where:
+#### retrieves GitHub users and records their repos in a database, where:

 - view displays Top 25 repos in database sorted by Stars
 - React.js code bundles with Webpack